 The round started at 11:00 and my group was the second off on the 9th hole in a shotgun format.
 There were a lot of players out there, so we knew early on it was going to be a slow day.
 We didn’t quite expect it to be over five hours, but it was and we were all pretty wiped out by the time we finished.

 Yorba Linda CC is another nice old school kind of course that had a familiar feel.
-It’s not quite as hilly as Western Hills’ front nine, but there are some good elevation changes and holes that stand out.
+It and Western Hills were both originally designed by Harry & David Rainville, though they don’t feel overly similar to one another.
+Yorba Linda is not quite as hilly as Western Hills’ front nine, but there are some good elevation changes and holes that stand out.
 There are two holes situated on the other side of Imperial Highway and both of those are interesting ones.
 Then, I thought three of the four par-3s were very fun.

 The 7th is kind of the course’s signature hole over a water hazard.
 The 13th is another good one over water, and it was our CTP hole.
 I hit the green, but did not win the prize.
 The 17th is a unique one that is short but plays straight uphill.
 We could see the top of the flag, but otherwise it was a blind shot.
 One of the guys in my group came within inches of acing it, though.
 We wouldn’t have seen it go in from the tee, but luckily the guys on the next tees would have been witnesses as they said it came very close.